 Construction of Alternative 1 or 3 would result in significant impacts on western pond turtle from removal of potential habitat and potential loss of individuals.
-Operation of Alternative 1 or 3 could result in significant impacts on western pond turtle as a result of new or increased contaminants entering habitat, vehicle strikes, and new roads creating impediments to movement.
+Operation of Alternative 1 or 3 could affect western pond turtle as a result of new or increased contaminants entering habitat, vehicle strikes, disturbance of habitat at recreation areas, and new roads creating barriers to movement.
 These impacts would be significant because the implementation of Alternative 1 or 3 could reduce the local western pond turtle population through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.14, WILD-1.15, WILD-1.16, WILD-1.19, VEG-2.2, VEG-3.1, VEG-3.2, and VEG-3.3 would reduce the level of impact from construction and operation to less than significant because surveys would be conducted to identify suitable habitat, qualified biologists would conduct preconstruction surveys and monitor initial work in suitable aquatic habitat, compensation would be provided for the permanent and temporary losses of suitable habitat, and if found to be necessary through a wildlife corridor study, suitable crossings would be installed at appropriate locations to facilitate safe crossings.
+Western pond turtle populations have declined substantially, although they are still found within most of their historical range in California (Yarnal 2019:10-13).
+Implementation of Mitigation Measures WILD-1.14, WILD-1.17, VEG-2.2, VEG-3.1, VEG-3.2, and VEG-3.3 would reduce the level of impact to less than significant because surveys would be conducted to identify suitable habitat, qualified biologists would conduct preconstruction surveys and monitor initial work in suitable aquatic habitat, and compensation would be provided for the permanent and temporary losses of suitable habitat.